 Fate of the Prints?

-Between 7 and 10 January 1999, Broadcasting House was severely damaged when it was occupied by armed rebels who attacked Freetown.
-On 9 January 1999, the rebels burned down the nearby hall containing the country's entire sound history archive and gramophone library.
+Between 7 and 10 January 1999, the SLTV television station was severely damaged when it was occupied by armed rebels who attacked Freetown.
+On 9 January 1999, the rebels burned down the hall containing the country's entire sound history archive and gramophone library.

 With so many disruptions affecting television broadcasts during the early 1980s, it's not clear when (or if!) the four Pertwee stories actually aired: did they play in one continuous run over 18 weeks, or were they staggered over a longer period of several months or years?

 As noted above, there have been reports of a repeat screening of The Savages in the early 1980s.
 This comes from a third party who related the story of a friend's uncle who saw an episode during a visit to Freetown in 1982 or 1983: it was in black and white and featured "the first one with the white hair" and "cavemen living in a wilderness outside a futuristic city who were captured and put in a machine and tortured."

 The plot description and the comment that it was the first one with white hair have led some to wonder whether this was an out of contract repeat of the William Hartnell story, The Savages.
 But the story description (which was told some 26 years after the event, by someone with only a passing interest in Doctor Who and relayed via a third person, who was the one who established that it may have been The Savages based in his friend's description, so some distortion of memory is to be expected) could equally apply to The Time Warrior and The Monster of Peladon, two of the Jon Pertwee stories purchased in late 1979.